KNAU Holiday Program Schedule

 December 24

+7 pm- Musical Gifts: Christmas with Joshua Bell and Friends: Celebrate the season with superstar violinist Joshua Bell, performing traditional favorites and new holiday arrangements from his new CD, "Musical Gifts: Joshua Bell and Friends" that celebrate the warmth, beauty and magic of the season.
+Guests include Michael Feinstein, Frankie Moreno, the Young People's Chorus of New York and others.

+This one-hour program, recorded live in concert, features beautiful music for the season by John Rutter, David Conte, Ola Gjielo, Michael Praetorious, Philip Stopford, and John Tavener, along with a number of Cary Ratcliff’s own arrangements.

-7 pm - Messiah from Washington National Cathedral: Each year the Cathedral’s annual Messiah performances during the first weekend of December attract an audience of some 6000 from the greater Washington area.
-With a team of the finest international soloists, coming from the US and abroad.
-Duration: 1 hour
+8 pm - Messiah from Washington National:A new tradition: Messiah from Washington National Cathedral.
+Each year the Cathedral’s annual Messiah performances during the first weekend of December attract an audience of some 6000 from the greater Washington area.
+With a team of the finest international soloists, coming from the US and abroad, these performances offer exceptional value for a very high-quality, popular Christmas broadcast.

 December 31